mitra42/webForth/DESIGN.md

 which you have to assemble by hand - and then figure out the numerous bugs.

+As an alternative this system bootstraps in Javascript,
+* first some javascript functions are written - equivalent of the core code functions in eForth
+* then some JS functions that enable a simple interpreter, especially `find` which is a key efficiency enabler anyway.
-As an alternative this system bootstraps in Javascript, first some javascript functions are written, all the way up to a simpler interpreter, that interpreter can compile a FORTH dictionary to bring up the rest of the language, and at some point in the compilation process the interpreter switches so it is itself running in FORTH.
+* that interpreter can compile a FORTH dictionary to bring up the rest of the language,
+* at some point in the compilation process the interpreter switches so it is itself running in FORTH.

 ### Memory Handling
 The memory map follows the eForth model as defined on page 27 of eForth,